HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 * [Stack Overflow](https://stackoverflow.com/) used for researching solutions to bugs in the code.
 * The template for this repo provided by [code institute.](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues)
 * The code institute slack community also helped me with solutions to bugs in my code.
-* Insperation for the readme file from [Vasi012](https://github.com/Vasi012/PP5-Predictive-Analysis)
+* Inspiration for the readme file from [Vasi012](https://github.com/Vasi012/PP5-Predictive-Analysis)
 * The Crisp DM image is from [Data Science Process Alliance](https://www.datascience-pm.com/crisp-dm-2/)

 ## Acknowledgements

-* I would like to thank my mentor Marcel for his help during this project.
-* And a thanks to Niel McEwen for his help in the slack community.
+I would like to thank my mentor Marcel for his help during this project and a thanks to Niel McEwen for his help in the slack community.